mia-platform/documentation/docs/development_suite/api-console/api-design/flow-manager-configurator/how-it-works.md

 ##### Command

 [Command](/runtime_suite/flow-manager-service/30_configuration.md#states-of-the-machine) creation modal can be opened clicking the *Plus* button placed in the [communication](#communication) scenario.
 A wizard will help the creation process following these steps:
-1. set a label and an optional description
+1. Set a label, an optional description, and optionally select or write the external executor (from the microservices already instantiated in the console)
-2. set an optional hook (using an existing one or creating in place a new one)
+2. set a communication protocol (either using an existing one or creating a new one on the spot)
-3. set a communication protocol (using an existing one or creating in place a new one)
+3. set an optional hook  (either using an existing one or creating a new one on the spot).

 A form placed in the side panel allows to edit or delete the selected command.
 Moreover it allows to set a custom hook which is not registered in the hooks recap and thus cannot be reused elsewhere.